lms-org/lms/CONTRIBUTING.md

 ### Git

-Pull requests for the master repository will be checked before inclusion.
+- Pull requests for the master repository will be checked before inclusion.
+- Push only compilable, working code on the *master* branch.
+- Create branches for features and issues, not for perons.
+- Merge feature branches with master if they work and are well tested.
+- Create branches of branches if you implement a sub feature.